SwissDataScienceCenter/renku/docs/user/firststeps.rst

     git push

+.. _interactive_exploration:

 Interactively explore the bicycle data
 """"""""""""""""""""""""""""""""""""""

 To start working with the bicycle data we have already created a sample notebook that does some data cleaning and visualization.
 We will first download the notebook so you can interactively explore the dataset, much like you would in a real project.
 Feel free to execute the cells.
 When we are ready to generate results, we will refactor the code from the notebook into a python module and run it with ``renku`` to create a repeatable analysis workflow.

 Use the commands below to add the notebook to your project.